Vaccination and Homeopathy

 Malnourished children are most at risk of disease, but they are also most liable to suffer dire side-effects from vaccines.
 In his book Every Second Child (1974), Dr Archie Kalokerinos reported that in some areas of Australia up to 50% of aboriginal children were being killed by government vaccination programmes against measles, polio and TB.
 He was able to save many lives by administering massive doses of vitamin C, and was awarded the Australian medal of merit in 1978 for his work.
 In the 1980s, the story was repeated in Africa.
 Vaccination teams would move through villages, and a few days after they left, many children started dying.
 The deaths were recorded as being from malnutrition, because the children had no actual disease.
 The cause of death should have been shown as ‘immune system collapse precipitated by vaccination’ (Golden, 2005, pp. 221-2).

 In 2000, research was published showing that children in Guinea-Bissau who were given routine vaccinations were more likely to die over the next six months than unvaccinated children.
 Receiving either the DTP jab or polio drops increased the likelihood of death by 38 to 84%.
-Further research in Guinea-Bissau, Senegal, Gambia and Congo confirmed this picture (Halvorsen, 2007, pp. 239-40).
+Further research in Guinea-Bissau, Senegal, Gambia and Congo confirmed this picture (Halvorsen, 2020, pp. 334-5).
 Babies in Guinea-Bissau receiving the hepatitis B vaccine were twice as likely to die before their first birthday as unvaccinated children.
 In other words, DTP and Hep B, two of the most widely used vaccines, appear to be causing more deaths than they are preventing.
+In Senegal, children who caught and survived measles were five times less likely to die than children who hadn’t had measles

 Vaccines known to be less safe are still widely used in the developing world.
 The live oral polio vaccine (given as drops) is still being used even though it can cause polio paralysis.
 Mercury has been removed from most routine vaccines in wealthy countries, but is still used in vaccines administered in the developing world.
 The DTP vaccine used in most of the developing world contains mercury, aluminium and the less safe whole-cell whooping-cough vaccine.
 The killed polio and acellular whooping cough vaccines are prohibitively expensive for many countries.
 An epidemic of encephalitis occurred in Salvador after the Urabe mumps vaccine was shipped to Brazil following its withdrawal in developed countries.

-About 600 million vaccination injections are given worldwide every year.
-Between 30 and 90% of child vaccinations given in developing countries are not sterile, and could transmit diseases.
+600 million vaccination injections are given worldwide every year.
+Between 30% and 90% of child vaccinations given in developing countries are not sterile, and could transmit diseases.
 8 to 16 million cases of hepatitis B annually are thought to be due to unsafe injections.
-As happened earlier in developed countries, injections can trigger paralysis in children incubating polio.
-Around 2 million children may have developed paralytic polio in India during the 1980s as a direct result of a DTP vaccination campaign (Halvorsen, pp. 244-5).
+As happened earlier in developed countries, injections can trigger paralysis in certain children.
+Around 2 million children may have developed paralytic polio in India during the 1980s as a direct result of a DTP vaccination campaign (Halvorsen, pp. 339-40).

 Lack of clean drinking water, unsafe sanitation and inadequate nutrition are the main threats to children’s health in the developing nations.
 Over one billion people – one sixth of the world’s inhabitants – lack access to safe drinking water.
 Over 40% of the world’s population don’t have access to basic sanitation.
 As a result, over 1.7 million children die from diarrhoea every year – more than die from all the WHO’s vaccine-preventable diseases combined.